Cruise Scrapbook Ideas for a Stunning Travel Scrapbook

 A great scrapbook starts with some careful planning before the cruise itself.
 Start thinking about your scrapbook as soon as you confirm your place on the cruise.
 Collect brochures, ticket stubs and maps and think about how you will incorporate them into your scrapbook's layout.

-Although you may prefer to organise your scrapbook chronologically, it could make for a better story if you organise things by theme.
-Create a double-page spread especially for historical sites and reserve one for the beaches you visit.
+One of my favorite ideas is to create a double-page spread especially for historical sites and reserve one for the beaches you visit.
 A theme can make it much more exciting to revisit your scrapbook later.

 When you're on the cruise, take photographs with the knowledge that they'll later find a place in your scrapbook.
 Don't just take snaps when you feel like it – plan out the content and your final scrapbook will have a much more cohesive feel.

-It's important to take a variety of snapshots of different subject matter.
-Take photos of people you meet on the ship, beautiful sights and meals you eat.
+It's important to take a variety of snapshots of the different subject matter.
+Take photos of people you meet on the ship, beautiful sights, and meals you eat.
 The more variety, the more the book will serve as an overview of your whole trip – and the happier you'll be when you look back upon it.

 Don't just rely on paper; also take stock of the range of digital apps that are out there.
-Diptic app, for example, lets you build paper-like collages on your smartphone, while Skrappy helps you create a scrapbook bursting with photos, videos and audio messages.
+Diptic app, for example, lets you build paper-like collages on your smartphone, while Skrappy helps you create a scrapbook bursting with photos, videos, and audio messages.

 Digital tools can be an innovative way of showcasing your memories – and gives you a lot more luggage space to play with!

 Your cruise is a wonderful experience and locking that beautiful experience in a scrapbook is just the right way to do it.
 I hope these tips helped!